 In most situations, teams first compete at the regional level.
 Those who place at this level advance to Association Finals at the state/province/country level, according to qualification criteria set by the individual association.
 Teams that place here are eligible to compete in the annual Odyssey of the Mind World Finals.
-In 2021, World Finals will be held at Michigan State University, from May 26-29.
-Virtual World Finals will be held in June, date to be determined.
+In 2023, World Finals will be held from May 24-27 at Michigan State University in East Lansing, Michigan.